-- The Transdisciplinary Advisory Board shall take its decisions as far as possible by consensus of its members present or by voting, on proposal from the Chair.
-In the case of a vote, at least two-thirds of the present scientific board members AND two-thirds of the present members of stakeholder organisations in the Transdisciplinary Advisory Board are needed to pass a decision. - Insofar as possible, decisions of the Transdisciplinary Advisory Board will be taken by consensus or by simple vote of the members present following a commensurate proposal from the chair.
-In the case of voting, to adopt a decision the presence of at least two-thirds of the scientific TAB members AND two-thirds of the stakeholder organisation TAB members is required. - Each decision adopted by the Governing Board is recorded.
+- Insofar as possible, decisions of the TAB will be taken by consensus or by simple vote of the members present following a commensurate proposal from the chair.
+In the case of voting, to adopt a decision the presence of at least two-thirds of the scientific TAB members AND two-thirds of the stakeholder organisation TAB members is required. - Each decision adopted by the TAB is recorded.
 A statement of opinions may be entered in the minutes along with the decision, if a member so requests.